Wildwood Growers’ Market – Starting a Local Food System

 Sumter County, Florida is home to an old agricultural community as well as a new, large development for active adults.
 As large farms and ranches have made way for development, there has been an increase in people interested in small or part time farming.

-The Sumter County Extension office has been development a network of these new farmers, called the Square One Farm Network.
+The Sumter County Extension office has been developing a network of these new farmers, called the Square One Farm Network.
 Participants have attended a series of classes including vegetable production, business planning, marketing and growing for a farmers' market.
 Through a comparative analysis of the Sumter county communities, Wildwood was selected as an ideal location for a weekly growers' market.

 The local food system has not been developed yet in Sumter County, beyond a few grocery stores and restaurants.
-There is no access to local food in the community other than one small roadside farm market.
-This market will not only provide economic opportunity for local farmers, it will promote a sustainable community through a reduction in environmental impact inthe food distribution and also through connecting various social groups.
+There is no access to local food in the community, other than one small roadside farm market.
+This market will not only provide economic opportunity for local farmers, it will promote a sustainable community through a reduction in environmental impact in the food distribution and also through connecting various social groups.

 The City of Wildwood and the University of Florida/IFAS Sumter County Extension have formed a partnership to produce a growers' market in Wildwood.
-Officials weith the city were very interested in producing a community event that brings together the residents of Wildwood, which are comprised of two very different socioeconomic groups.
-A large retirement community begin built on the boundaries of Wildwood also influences this decision, as more than 90,000 new Florida residents are located within 5 miles of the market.
+Officials with the city were very interested in producing a community event that brings together the residents of Wildwood, which are comprised of two very different socioeconomic groups.
+A large retirement community being built on the boundaries of Wildwood also influences this decision, as more than 90,000 new Florida residents are located within 5 miles of the market.

 1) Small farmers and beginning farmers will be identified and given assistance in developing their business through the partnership of UF/IFAS Sumter County Extension in the Wildwood Growers' Market.